MegaExE/Sunlight_Sensor/index.md

 During class I submitted my [Schedule Plan](https://github.com/RaphaelNajera/Sunlight_Sensor/blob/master/documentation/Project%20Schedule%20-Raphael%20Carlo%20Najera.pdf)

 The next step is to create my Budget Plan which will help me decide how much I would spend on my project.
-I already started to order my Raspberry Pi 3.
+I already ordered my Raspberry Pi 3.

 The next part is to ordered Grove I2C Sunlight Sensor / UV / IR and Pi2Grover - Grove Connector Interface for the Raspberry Pi.
 I orderd these parts on October 1.